Regeneration of hypothalamic neuro-architecture using liver enzyme gene transfer as an approach to treat post-dieting body weight rebound

 Currently, Minnesota’s obesity rate is 28.4% among adults and 10.4% among 10-17 years old kids.
 An increase in statewide as well as worldwide obesity has led to rising needs for health care and a surge in diseases like type-2 diabetes, cardiovascular diseases, and cancers.
 Successful weight loss can widely reduce the risk of such health outcomes.
 However, the vast majority of obese people who lost weight return to their pre-diet body weight soon after dietary or medicine intervention.
 During the first year of this awarded project, we have been testing and validating a new strategy using viral vector based gene therapy for body weight management in obesity.
 We believe that there is a control system built into every person’s brain dictating how much body fat he or she should carry – a kind of thermostat for body fat.
 Some individuals have a high setting, while others have a low one.
 Our approach to control obesity is to apply the safe and long-term effective gene transfer approach to lower the set point by reprograming key neuronal circuits that control hunger and fat storage.

-Dr. Chen is an Assistant Professor and Research Associate in Molecular Pharmacology and Experimental Therapeutics at Mayo Clinic.
+Dr. Chen is an Assistant Professor in Pharmacology at Mayo Clinic.
 She is a graduate of the Hong Kong University of Science and Technology, and has been at Mayo for five years.